ramiror/spanglish/README.md

 To nail the seen | To ostensibly read a Whatsapp message and not reply to it Mouth of storm | Storm drain
 And the sea in car | And so long and so forth
+Sing the forty | Vehemently stand for one's opinion Have the cow tied | To be on the gravy train

 ## English -> Spanish